sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 __Fig.
 3: Vlan interface__

 # 10 API Library
-All DB & Kernel netdev corresponding to the subinterface should be created with a short name.
+All DB & Kernel netdev corresponding to the subinterface can be created with short name & existing long name format.
-Intfmgrd & IntfsOrch which manages sub-interfaces should be aware of this mapping to get parent interface properties.
+Intfmgrd & IntfsOrch which manages sub-interfaces should be able to fetch  parent interface properties for a given subinterface.

 ## 10.1 SWSS CPP Library
 In CPP, applications can use subintf class provided by swss-common library to fetch attributes of subinterface.